Submitting Your Proposal

 • Please note: RGC is the only official authorized office to sign applications for the institution.

 • If the proposal is for a student project, the proposal must also be electronically routed for approval to the mentor.

 • If the proposal is for a Program Project Grant, the proposal must be electronically routed to each Department/Institute Head involved in the project for review and electronic sign-off for academic merit, consistency with school and institute goals, and potential commitment of school and institute resources.

 • If Veteran's Affairs Medical Center (VAMC) resources will be used (indicated in the ePPQ), the proposal will be automatically routed to Dr. Michael Davey or his designee for approval.

 Cost Sharing Approvals on the PPQ

-- If a proposed project includes committed personnel effort that is not to be supported by the project budget, this constitutes committed cost sharing which must be approved in advance by the fiscal authority of the individual's department.
-Question 6 on the PPQ includes a Cost Sharing Assurance section which provides signature lines for these approvals.
+• If a proposed project includes committed personnel effort or OHSU resources that are not to be supported by sponsor funds, this constitutes committed cost sharing which must be approved in advance by the fiscal authority of the individual's department.
+A Cost Sharing Agreement Form must be completed, signed and uploaded to InfoEd prior to routing.

 At peak deadlines, the sheer volume of applications submitted to RGC for review can easily overwhelm the staff, particularly in the last few days before an agency deadline.
 Ideally, investigators submitting proposals and preparing application packages should plan well ahead, utilizing RGC for the resources it can provide.
-Application materials - completed internal documentation, form pages, and draft science narrative - should be submitted to RGC five to ten working days in advance of a major deadline.
+Application materials should be submitted to RGC ten business days in advance of a major deadline.
+Applications should be in final form and ready to submit three business days prior to the application deadline.
+Keep in mind that it can take several days for the application to reach RGC once the proposals is submitted to route.
 See the Service Level Understanding agreement for more information.